adebayopeter/logistic-regression-classifier-api/ReadME.md

 ## Description

 The FastAPI application loads the trained Logistic Regression model and exposes an endpoint for predictions.
+The model is trained on the following features:

+- Clump Thickness
+- Uniformity of Cell Size
+- Uniformity of Cell Shape
+- Marginal Adhesion
+- Single Epithelial Cell Size
+- Bare Nuclei
+- Bland Chromatin
+- Normal Nucleoli
+- Mitoses

 ## Requirements
 To set up and run this project, you’ll need the following Python packages: